×

 We asked people in Bacolod City if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Bacolod City in the Philippines, it's important to respect local customs and traditions to avoid any cultural faux pas.
 Firstly, avoid discussing sensitive topics such as politics, religion, and personal income.
 Filipinos are generally polite and non-confrontational, and these topics can lead to uncomfortable situations.
 Secondly, punctuality is not strictly observed in the Philippines.
 However, as a foreigner, it's best to arrive on time for appointments or social gatherings.
 Thirdly, avoid using your left hand for eating or passing objects, as it is considered unclean.
 Always use your right hand or both hands.
 Fourthly, when eating with Filipinos, wait until the eldest person at the table starts eating.
 It's a sign of respect towards elders.
 Fifthly, avoid public displays of anger or frustration.
 Filipinos value harmony and prefer to resolve conflicts in a peaceful manner.
 Lastly, always ask for permission before taking someone's photograph.
 It's considered rude to take pictures without consent.
 Remember, it's always best to observe and follow the behavior of the locals.
 When in doubt, ask.
-Filipinos are generally friendly and willing to help," explained one expat living in Bacolod City, Philippines.
+Filipinos are generally friendly and willing to help," replied a member in Bacolod City.

 About the Author